-On February 20, 1983, Don unveiled his SubGenius Trilogy ("Personal Savior Blues," "Dobbstown," "Hymn 999") at ER Night a music/ film/ rant fest at the Monroe County Library in Bloomington, Indiana.
-Unfortunately, the set was a fabulous disaster due to the fact that Don'd been up for a solid week on Mother's Little Helper, and he crashed and burned before our very eyeballs.
-Over the next few years, Don contributed art and writings to Church publications, but it weren't until 1987 that he finally decided to compile and release a tape of Dobbs-specific tunes including the re-recorded Trilogy.
+On February 20, 1983, Don unveiled his SubGenius Trilogy ("Personal Savior Blues," "Dobbstown," "Hymn 999") at ER Night a music/ film/ rant fest at the Monroe County Library Auditorium in Bloomington, IN.
+Unfortunately, the set was a fabulous disaster due to the fact that Don'd been up for a solid week on Mother's Little Helper and he crashed and burned before our very eyeballs.
+Over the next few years, Don contributed art and writings to Church publications, but it weren't until 1987 that he fervently fashioned and unleashed a tape of Dobbs-specific tunes including the re-recorded Trilogy.
 The tape, entitled Post Hip Gnosis, featured the pharyngeal Philo Drummond and several erstwhile Dancing Cigarettes.
-Then, in 1991, Don was invited to play at a SubGenius shindig called "'Bob's Bowery Bash" at CB's Gallery, the left wing of CBGB in New York City.
-Luckily, he had a band at the moment that could play out Saint Ballantine.
+Then, in 1991, Don was asked (by the Brooklyn Clench) to perform at a SubGenius shindig called "'Bob's Bowery Bash" at CB's 313 Gallery, the left wing of CBGB in NYC.
+Luckily, he had a band at that time that could play out Saint Ballantine.
 So he taught 'em a few of the "psalms" and, for this one shot, dubbed the band: Post Hip Gnosis.
-(Click on the bouncing "Bob" head to see photos.)

 POST HIP GNOSIS